 In the past, DBS surgery was considered when medication was no longer effectively controlling symptoms.
 However, in 2016, the FDA approved Deep Brain Stimulation for people in earlier stages of the disease.
 If you have Parkinson’s, besides decreasing tremors, rigidity, and slowness of movements, DBS can reduce the need for medications.
 But not everyone is a candidate.
 Here are a few of the criteria you’ll have to meet in order to be considered for DBS surgery:

-- You have a good response to Parkinson’s medications
+- You have a good response to Parkinson’s medications with regard to gait, rigidity and slowing.

-- Your symptoms are not adequately controlled with medication
+- Your symptoms are not adequately controlled with medication.

 About Neurology Solutions Movement Disorders Center